TERREMEMBER/znbase/docs/content/stable/tools/sql-workbench.md

 ### PostgreSQL JDBC driver

-To connect SQL Workbench/J to a YugabyteDB cluster, you need the PostgreSQL JDBC driver installed.
+To connect SQL Workbench/J to a ZNbaseDB cluster, you need the PostgreSQL JDBC driver installed.
 To download the current version that supports Java 8 or later, go to the [PostgreSQL JDBC Driver Download page](https://jdbc.postgresql.org/download.html) page.

 ## Install SQL Workbench/J